blockonomics/wallet_service/readme.md

 Return the current status of send queue

 **Response:**
-{sr_ids: list of queued send requests, send_amount: total btc amount scheduled to be sent, fee: total btc estimated required for send, fa_ratio: current fee to amount ratio, fa_ratio_limit: fa_ratio must be below this for send to complete}
+{sr_ids: list of queued send requests, amount: total btc amount scheduled to be sent, fee: current fee required for send, fa_ratio: current fee to amount ratio, fa_ratio_limit: fa_ratio must be below this for send to complete}

 ### API Config